cid-harvard/growth-lab-app-front-end/README.md

 #### StickySideNav

 The StickySideNav component, found at `src/components/navigation/StickySideNav`, sticks to the side of the screen and automatically collapses into an expandable menu on small screen sizes.
 It takes the following props -

+- **id**: string;

+  Make sure that this is unique not only for this page, but across all pages as it will be used for Google Analytics Event tracking.
+Consider prefixing all your ids with a unique, page specific identifier.

 - **links**: NavItem[];